Skip to main content

 Five-minute path

-2. Walk through the quickstart — upload a clip, auto-label, train, deploy
+4. Walk through the quickstart — upload a clip, auto-label, train, deploy.

-3. Skim the UI Tour to see what every page does
+5. Skim the UI Tour to see what every page does, and bookmark the API reference for when you start scripting.

 Welcome aboard.